 (a) The name, street address, and telephone number, if any, of the committee.
 In the case of a sponsored committee, the name of the committee shall include the name of its sponsor.
-Whenever a committee has more than one sponsor, and the sponsors are members of an industry or other identifiable group, a term identifying that industry or group shall be included in the name of the committee.
+If a committee has more than one sponsor, and the sponsors are members of an industry or other identifiable group, a term identifying that industry or group shall be included in the name of the committee.

-(b) In the case of a sponsored committee, the name, street address, and telephone number of each sponsor.

-(c) The full name, street address, and telephone number, if any, of the treasurer and any other principal officers.
-A committee with more than one principal officer shall identify its principal officers as follows:

-(1) A committee with three or fewer principal officers shall identify all principal officers.

-(2) A committee with more than three principal officers shall identify no fewer than three principal officers.

-If no individual other than the treasurer is a principal officer, the treasurer shall be identified as both the treasurer and the principal officer.

-(d) The full name and office sought by any candidate, and the title and ballot number, if any, of any measure, that the committee supports or opposes as its primary activity.
-A committee that does not support or oppose one or more candidates or ballot measures as its primary activity shall provide a brief description of its political activities, including whether it supports or opposes candidates or measures and whether such candidates or measures have common characteristics, such as a political party affiliation.

-(e) A statement whether the committee is independent or controlled and, if it is controlled, the name of each candidate or state measure proponent by which it is controlled, or the name of any controlled committee with which it acts jointly.
-If a committee is controlled by a candidate for partisan office, the controlled committee shall indicate the political party, if any, with which the candidate is affiliated.

-(f) For a committee that is a committee by virtue of subdivision (a) or (b) of Section 82013, the name and address of the financial institution where the committee has established an account and the account number.

-(g) Such other information as shall be required by the rules or regulations of the Commission consistent with the purposes and provisions of this chapter.
+- (b) In the case of a sponsored committee, the name, street address, and telephone number of each sponsor. - (c) The full name, street address, and telephone number, if any, of the treasurer and any other principal officers. - (1) A committee with more than one principal officer shall identify its principal officers as follows: - (A) A committee with three or fewer principal officers shall identify all principal officers. - (B) A committee with more than three principal officers shall identify no fewer than three principal officers. - (2) If no individual other than the treasurer is a principal officer, the treasurer shall be identified as both the treasurer and the principal officer. - (d) The full name and office sought by a candidate, and the title and ballot number, if any, of any measure, that the committee supports or opposes as its primary activity.
+A committee that does not support or oppose one or more candidates or ballot measures as its primary activity shall provide a brief description of its political activities, including whether it supports or opposes candidates or measures and whether such candidates or measures have common characteristics, such as a political party preference. - (e) A statement whether the committee is independent or controlled and, if it is controlled, the name of each candidate or state measure proponent by which it is controlled, or the name of any controlled committee with which it acts jointly.
+If a committee is controlled by a candidate for partisan or voter-nominated office, the controlled committee shall indicate the political party, if any, for which the candidate has disclosed a preference. - (f) For a committee that is a committee by virtue of subdivision (a) or (b) of Section 82013, the name and address of the financial institution in which the committee has established an account and the account number. - (g) Other information as shall be required by the rules or regulations of the Commission consistent with the purposes and provisions of this chapter.

 History: Amended by Stats.
 1977, Ch.
 1095; amended by Stats.
 1985, Ch.
 498; amended by Stats.
 1986, Ch.
 546; amended by Stats.
 1990, Ch.
 655; amended by Stats.
 1992, Ch.
 223; amended by Stats.
 2000, Ch.
 853; amended by Stats.
 2012, Ch.
-496.
+496; amended by Stats.
+2013, Ch.
+654.

 Regulations: 2 Cal.
 Code of Regs.
 Section 18401 2 Cal.
 Code of Regs.
 Section 18402 2 Cal.
 Code of Regs.
-Section 18402.1

-2 Cal.
+Section 18402.1 2 Cal.
 Code of Regs.
-Section 18404.1

-2 Cal.
+Section 18404.1 2 Cal.
 Code of Regs.
-Section 18410

-2 Cal.
+Section 18410 2 Cal.
 Code of Regs.
-Section 18419

-2 Cal.
+Section 18419 2 Cal.
 Code of Regs.
-Section 18421.2

-2 Cal.
+Section 18421.22 Cal.
 Code of Regs.
-Section 18421.8

-2 Cal.
+Section 18421.82 Cal.
 Code of Regs.
-Section 18430

-2 Cal.
+Section 184302 Cal.
 Code of Regs.
-Section 18503

-2 Cal.
+Section 185032 Cal.
 Code of Regs.
 Section 18521.5

 Opinions: In re Petris (1975) 1 FPPC Ops.
 20